tildeio/rsvp.js/README.md

   // save off post
   return getJSON(post.commentURL);
 }).then(function(comments) {
-  // proceed with access to posts and comments
+  // proceed with access to post and comments
 });
 ```